“Prayer, fellowship and spiritual growth among women.”

 P.O.
 Box 9450

 - The National Sisters’ Fellowship promotes prayer, fellowship and spiritual growth among AFM women.
-The Department promotes a Christ-centred character through annual conferences, special weekends and prayer days.
+The Department promotes a Christ-centred character through the following: annual conferences, special weekends and prayer days, empowerment services for girl children, lady Pastors, Pastor’s Wives and newly elected committees.

-- Evangelism is facilitated through the Sisters’ Fellowships at local AFM congregations where the focus is on the community and world evangelism.
+- Evangelism is facilitated through the Sisters’ Fellowships at local AFM Assemblies where the focus is on the community and world evangelism.

-- Taking care for the needy is done through donations to charitable organisations and hospices.
+- Taking care of the needy is done through donations to charitable organisations and hospices.

 - In support of the above, the Fellowship also dedicates time to raising funds and goods in kind.